-We’ve all probably chosen to ignore someone for our own individual reasons in life (on at least one occasion).
+We’ve all probably chosen to ignore someone for our own reasons at some point.
 If a man ignores you, in most cases, it’s his way of letting you know he needs space.
-When a man ignores you all the time -- or if he develops a pattern where he starts to ignore you (when you need him most) this can be a sign of a larger issue.
+When a man ignores you all the time—or if he develops a pattern where he starts to ignore you when you need him most, this can be a sign of a larger issue.
 In most cases, people who have good communication skills will let you know they need space.
 Ask yourself if this is the kind of relationship you want.

-When someone starts to ignore you (especially if they've chosen to ignore you) this is often a sign of an underlying issue.
+However, when someone starts to ignore you, it can also be a sign of an underlying issue.
 This issue may have to do with your relationship, lack of communication skills, or something else entirely.
-If your man chooses to ignore you on a regular basis (after the issue has been addressed) this is a sign of disrespect, disinterest, or poor communication skills.
-If your man ignores you, take the time to think about the relationship and what this means for the future.
+If your man continues to ignore you after the issue has been addressed,though, itmay indicate disrespect or disinterest.
+If your man ignores you, take some time to consider the relationship and your future.
 Talk to your therapist about what to do if you man starts to ignore you all the time.

 If your man ignores you, it’s not uncommon to want to retaliate and ignore him in return.
-This is never a good idea.
-When someone starts to ignore you, they are sending a clear message that there is an issue with the relationship -- or with themselves.
+This is usually not a good idea.
+When someone starts to ignore you, they are sending a clear message that there is an issue with the relationship or within themselves.
 Someone who chooses to ignore you may be having their own personal or mental health issues.
 These issues may prevent them from being available for you.
-Either way, ask yourself being with someone who chooses to ignore you is really what you want.
-Is being with someone who chooses to ignore you something you can handle?
-Avoid the vicious cycle of ignoring as a form of retaliation at all costs.
+Either way, ask yourself if being with someone who chooses to ignore you is really what you want.

 A man who ignores you by giving you the silent treatment in order to control you or to avoid having real discussions is behaving in an emotionally abusive manner.
-If you find that your man ignores you when he can’t have his way or to avoid having serious conversations, this is another huge red flag.
-Speak with a licensed therapy professional if you feel you’ve been a victim of emotional abuse from a man (or anyone) who chooses to ignore you -- rather than talk out complex issues.
+If you find that he ignores you when he can’t have his way or to avoid having serious conversations, this is another huge red flag.
+Speak with a licensed therapist if you feel you’ve been a victim of emotional abuse from anyone who chooses to ignore yourather than talk through complex issues.